Flavor Profile Apple juice, cola, hazelnut

 This micro-lot was produced by Herley Urquia, one of the newest members of the Catracha producer group.
 Herley’s coffee might be a new offering this year, but Herley has been part of Catracha’s success for the past several years because Herley runs the dry mill called Villa Florida where Catracha lots are prepared for export.
 In addition to having a firsthand understanding about the quality of Catracha lots, Herley also has a passion for planting new cultivars, experimenting with processing innovations, and willingness to share his experience with the Catracha producer group.
 And this lot represents all of the above.
 This Icatu cultivar was first developed in Brazil for its combination of cup quality, high yield and disease resistance.
 Herely planted this lot of Icatu at La Rosita, a 30 acre farm in the community of La Florida de Marcala.
 After harvesting, selected ripe cherries were floated and held in water overnight, depulped the next day and fermented for 26 hours in a ceramic tank, washed and placed on raised beds to dry over a 20 day period.
 The adaptability of Icatu to the area and expressive cup quality using innovative processing methods holds potential for lowering risk and increasing yields for other producers in the Catracha group without compromising cup quality thanks to Herley’s trail blazing efforts.

 Mayra Orellana-Powell founded Catracha Coffee Company to connect her coffee growing community with roasters.
-Ten years later, Catracha Coffee has gained momentum with more than 80 producers and 20 roasters working together on sustainable relationships and a profit sharing model, which has consistently paid at least $2.00 per pound directly to producers.
-This extra income helps increase each producer’s capacity to reinvest in their farm, and overtime, increase their standard of living.
+Ten years later, Catracha Coffee has gained momentum with more than 80 producers and 20 roasters working together on sustainable relationships and a profit sharing model.
+This past harvest Catracha directly paid all contributing producers $2.09 per pound of exportable, green coffee.
+Herley, however, financed this microlot entirely himself, including dry milling, and thanks to the resulting quality received $4.00 per pound.
+A high annual price and the support to pursue ambitious personal projects like Herley's helps increase each producer’s capacity to reinvest in their farm, and overtime, increase their standard of living.

 The sale of Catracha Coffee also creates income for a non-profit called Catracha Community (a 501(1)(c)(3) nonprofit), which invests in income diversification opportunities without taking resources from a farmer’s bottomline.